Butani89/webinar_project/README.md

 ### VM Roles

--   `FrontendProxyVM`: An Ubuntu VM running Nginx as a reverse proxy.
-It's the only machine that accepts public web traffic (Port 80) and forwards it to the `BackendVM`.
+-   `FrontendProxyVM`: A Debian 13 VM running Nginx as a reverse proxy.
+It's the only machine that accepts public web traffic (Port 80/443) and forwards it to the `BackendVM`.
--   `BackendVM`: An Ubuntu VM running the Python Flask application.
+-   `BackendVM`: A Debian 13 VM running the Python Flask application.
 It processes requests and communicates with the `DatabaseVM`.
 It is not directly accessible from the internet.
 -   `DatabaseVM`: A Debian 13 VM running PostgreSQL.
 It stores all application data and is only accessible from within the VNet.
 -   `bastionVM`: A Debian 13 VM that serves as a secure jump-box.
 It's the only machine that accepts SSH traffic from the internet, providing a secure entry point for administrators.